-What is a veterinary nutritionist?
+What is a Board Certified Veterinary Nutritionist®?

 For more detailed information regarding residency programs for veterinarians interested in training for board certification, please see our page at: